 Omega-3 EPA, DHA, and DPA: Why Are They Essential When Choosing Frozen vs. Canned?

 EPA (Eicosapentaenoic Acid) and DHA (Docosahexaenoic Acid) are vital polyunsaturated fatty acids that our bodies need to function, and we cannot produce ourselves.
 Our modern diets indulge in harmful fats that do not help our organs functioning but rather hinder it.

 DHA helps with the cell membrane and assists in growth and development and works in tandem with the EPAs to support our immune system, promoting health.
 DHA has recently come into the spotlight as not merely functioning to convert in EPA And DHA but has its distinct functions in the human body.

-Scientific studies do not support a unanimous stance regarding Omega-3 fatty acids in preventing cardiovascular disease.
-In 2019, the Journal of the American Heart Association, published a study from an updated study by JAMA Cardiology found that fish omega-3 supplements lowered risk for heart attacks and death from coronary heart disease 7.
+In 2019, the Journal of the American Heart Association published a study from an updated study by JAMA Cardiology found that fish omega-3 supplements lowered risk for heart attacks and death from coronary heart disease 9.

 Are the benefits much of a difference between wild caught and farm raised?
 Find out in my article, Farm Raised Salmon Compared To Wild Caught Salmon.

 Omega-3 fatty acids have shown benefits to those who suffer from depression and the depressive cycle of manic depression.
 These benefits are due to the anti-inflammatory qualities of EPA and DHA in prostaglandin E3, linked to depression.

 Brain Function Benefits

 Omega-3 is useful in a broad range of cell membrane benefits, particularly in gray matter in which DHA is abundant 12.

 Canned salmon provides over 100% more calcium than frozen.
 Calcium helps the following: